Perth-Artifactory/website/_pages/membership.md

 [$100/mo](https://artifactory.tidyhq.com/public/membership_levels/NYW9Rg)

 - Access to the Artifactory rehearsal room with at least 3 rehearsal slots a month.
-- Free entry for band members to Perth Artifactory run music related events.
+- Free entry for band members to music related events held at the Perth Artifactory.
 Including NoizeMaschin!! and ModularSynth.
 - Free WiFi, small kitchenette and toilet facilities.
 - Day Pass rates apply to band members wanting to access tools/machines/workshop.